AdobeDocs/commerce-operations.en/help/installation/tutorials/uninstall-modules.md

 1. Verifies the backup file name.
 1. If you specify a code rollback file:

    a.
-Verifies the rollback destination locations are writable (note that the `pub/static` and `var` folders are ignored).
+Verifies that the rollback destination locations are writable (note that the `pub/static` and `var` folders are ignored).

    b.
 Deletes all files and directories under your application installation directory.